Lambert de Seyssel Petit Royal

 Bottle 18.
 Glass 6.

 I find it hard to hide my distain for generic Pinot Grigio.
-The insipid, somewhat sweet, thin wine that is served at most chain restaurants is often overpriced and underwhelming.
+The insipid, somewhat sweet, thin wine that is served at almost any chain restaurant is often overpriced and underwhelming.
 Well wine lovers, I have good news for you.
-Here is a wine that is full of stone fruit and citrus goodness with a lip smacking, saline minerality.
+There is lovely, wonderfully dry, peach infused Pinot Grigio from the Alto Adige region of Italy.
+The region is in the Northern part of Italy on the Austrian border and the wine is more analogous to Grüner Veltliner than the Pinot Grigio you are familiar with.

 Sineann 2014 Pinot Noir